Aging is the greatest risk factor for disease

 Born of collaboration and partnership

-Our clinical development efforts are buoyed by collaboration, both within Calico and with our external partners.
-For example, we work closely with the Broad Institute of MIT and Harvard on drug discovery programs, most notably a target screening program that yielded a number of promising immunotherapy cancer targets we are actively pursuing.
+Our clinical development efforts are powered by collaboration, both within Calico and with our external partners.
+For example, we work closely with the Broad Institute of MIT and Harvard on drug discovery programs, most notably a target screening program that has yielded a number of promising immunotherapy cancer targets we are actively pursuing.